 How to Shirr

-I believe that if you can do a straight stitch, you can shirr.
-Shirring is accomplished by exchanging the thread in your bobbin for elastic thread and making changes to your machine’s stitch and tension settings.
+If you can do a straight stitch, you can shirr.
+Shirring is accomplished by exchanging the regular thread in your bobbin for elastic thread and changing your machine’s stitch and tension settings.
 The most complicated part about learning to shirr will be discovering exactly what those settings should be for your specific machine, as it can truly vary from one device to the next.
 I’ve found the best way to figure this out is by doing a few trial-and-error tests on some scrap fabric.
 For this reason, I will provide a step-by-step guide explaining how to approach this trial-and-error process when first learning how to shirr.

 Steps for Learning How to Shirr